 I had the good fortune to travel extensively while living in Qatar and hope to resume this in some measure as Covid restrictions abate – I’m getting serious about learning Spanish!
 I train daily towards some sort of fitness goal (half-marathon, triathlon) and am working to redirect my volunteer time in service of things outside of the health professions; this year I am part of a group sponsoring a refugee to Canada.

+This is an installment of our ‘Member Spotlight’ series, in which we feature a CHES Member and share how their area of research and innovation is impacting health professions education.
+In doing so, we hope to help propagate ideas throughout the community and provide a mechanism by which CHES Members may identify opportunities for collaboration and expertise sharing.
 This issue focuses on Jennifer Tam.
 Jennifer is Clinical Assistant Professor in the Faculty of Medicine and the Pediatric Infectious Diseases Training Program Director at the University of British Columba.

 How did you become involved in Health Professions Education (HPE) research and what drew you to this activity?